 One work, one speaker, 15 minutes.

-The Friends of the Davison Art Center is happy to host the Artful Lunch series in which a faculty member talks about one of her favorite pieces in the DAC collection.
-Attendees bring a bag lunch and enjoy coffee, homemade cookies and conversation following the talk.
+The Friends of the Davison Art Center is happy to host the Artful Lunch series in which a faculty member talks about one of their favorite pieces in the DAC collection.
+Attendees bring a bag lunch and enjoy conversation following the talk.
 Come to the Alsop House and enjoy!

 The FDAC is pleased to announce that the Artful Lunch Series is now available as a downloadable video podcast on iTunesU!